 Some people sustain a TBI as a result of someone else’s careless act.
 Whether it’s a slip and fall injury, a car crash, a sports injury or another incident, the victim may be able to seek compensation for related medical bills, lost wages, and more.

 However, a brain injury lawsuit requires the knowledge of a skilled attorney.
 CaseyGerry has decades of experience representing people suffering from a TBI.
 Their role in representing injured players in the NFL concussion injury litigation and the family of San Diego football legend Junior Seau has led the legal team at CaseyGerry to know the most cutting-edge brain injury research.
-The attorneys have the experience, resources and compassion to help TBI sufferers move forward.
+Our San Diego brain injury attorneys have the experience, resources and compassion to help TBI sufferers move forward.
 Further, people with a TBI might have no visible signs that accompany the brain injury.
 In reality, that person may be suffering from debilitating physical, emotional and cognitive effects.
 Protecting their rights means truly showing the severity and extent of the injury.

 If you’ve sustained a TBI as a result of someone else’s negligent act, we can help.
 Call (619) 238-1811 or fill out our online form to speak with someone right away.